akeneo/pim-helpcenter/content/updates/productivity/1-An-even-more-powerful-product-grid.md

 ::: meta-data type="Improvement" ee-only="false"
 :::

-The product grid counter at the top of the page is also revamped to be more intelligible.
+The product grid counter at the top of the page is also revamped to be easier to understand.
 We now show you the number of products and the number of product models.
 Crystal clear!

 ![New counters](../img/products-and-product-models-counters.png)